connellboyce/pepper-garden/README.md

 	* Moderator, User, Admin
 * UI Handled with Thymeleaf and Bootstrap
 * MongoDB connection handled through MongoDB cloud (Atlas).
+* Dependencies Jakarta XML Bind-API and JAXB Runtime are to resolve a Java 14 issue where a class could not be found.

 ### **Project-Timeline**
 * 06/01/2020: Initial Spring setup and Spring Security Configuration with MongoDB